 Are Online Lessons good quality?

 Occasional lessons will be joined and observed by a member of the BPM team for quality monitoring and safeguarding purposes.
-A child’s social worker will also have the opportunity to attend any sessions should they wish to.
+If you’re new to BPM, all our tutors are qualified, highly experienced and DBS checked.

 How does it work?

-There is no additional cost to using Microsoft Teams or Zoom for Online Lessons.
+There is no additional cost to using Microsoft Teams.

 What do you need?

-To join the Flow Creative and Hope Creative Online you will need the following:
+To join the Virtual Academy you will need the following: